-- The Advisor Service does not repeat the same advice multiple times in one document, even if the documentation is divided between multiple text controls.
-If the user enters a specific diagnosis into one form field, when the user then refers to the same condition in another form field, the Advisor Service can suppress the duplicate advice. - The Advisor Service does not repeat the same advice multiple times in one patient encounter (from admission to discharge), even if several providers recorded the documentation. - Auto-processing takes place as soon as the EHR has the focus; the user does not need to open the Advisor window. - Dragon Medical One can open the Advisor window automatically when the EHR has the focus.
+- The Advisor Service should not repeat the same advice multiple times in one document, even if the documentation is divided between multiple text controls.
+If the user enters ICD-10-complete information into one form field, when the user then refers to the same condition in another form field, The Advisor Service can suppress the duplicate advice. - The Advisor Service should not repeat the same advice multiple times in one patient encounter (from admission to discharge), even if the documentation was recorded by several providers. - Auto-processing can take place as soon as the EHR has the focus; the user does not need to open the Dragon Medical Advisor window. - Dragon Medical One can open the Dragon Medical Advisor window automatically when the EHR has the focus.
 To enable this, update your Dragon Medical One configuration file, sod.exe.config.